Debt Collection - Collected Wisdom

 Most Milk Round Software users have problems with collecting money.
 Here are a few words of wisdom from your fellow users.
 More contributions with copies of demands for payment would be appreciated.

 September 2017 - Change in Pre-Actions Required before taking action against debtors.
-Pre Action Protocol
+Pre Action Protocol for Small Claims Court Procedings

 Milk Round Software has integrated a connection to GoCardless Direct Debting offering the lowest cost Direct Debiting service.